If something weird is going to happen, it will happen this Friday.

 That’s when, for the first time in more than 13 years, there will be a full moon on Friday the 13th.

-USA Today reported that a Friday the 13th full moon hasn’t happened in June since 1919.
+USA Today reports a Friday the 13th full moon hasn’t happened in June since 1919.
 It’s the first time it has happened in any month since Oct.
-13, 2000, and the last time it will happen until Oct.
-13, 2019, according to USA Today.
+13, 2000 and the last time it will happen until Oct.
+13, 2019, USA Today reports.